“Wars will begin where you will, but they do not end where you please.”

 ‘I can imagine how all this would go down in the the W. A. S. P. heartland’, I said.

 ‘They accuse his thinking on the war as ‘fuzzy’ and amounting to ‘surrender.”
 New Hampshire’s governor-a Johnson ally has declared: ‘The people most interested in the results of this election are Ho Chi Minh and his Communist friends”.
 The governor claims that a big turnout for McCarthy would be “greeted with great cheers in Hanoi.”
-[Bobby Kennedy himself portrays Eugene as soft on communism, feeling that a coalition government formed at that time would result in Vietnam.. ’forcing it on South
+[Bobby Kennedy himself portrays Eugene as soft on communism after he said he would accept a coalition government.

 ‘Is there any basis for this?’